bonny/WordPress-Simple-Fields/readme.txt

 - Added Slovak translation by Branco.
 Thanks a lot!
 - Added nonces to admin to prevent CSRF
 - Added table view to admin instead of ul-li-lists.
 Makes the admin looks nicer and more WordPress-ish.
-- Lotsa code cleanups and stuff
+- Lotsa code cleanups and stuff and unit tests added and a bit of this and also a bit of that

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.